jabirali/fish-abbrfile/README.md

 performing an abbreviation: so if you write the following in your `abbrfile`,

     # Better coreutils.
-    cat   bat -p
+    ls    exa
     find  fd
     grep  rg
-    ls    exa
+    cat   bat -p

 then e.g. `find` will only be autocorrected to `fd` on systems where `fd` is installed.
-Convenient.
-You can even add multiple entries with the same name;
-in the following example, the plugin prefers the editor `nvim` over `vim`, and `vim` over `vi`, but resorts to `vi` when that's the only thing available:
+You can even add multiple entries with the same name; in the following example, the plugin prefers the editor `nvim` over `vim`, and `vim` over `vi`, but resorts to `vi` when that's the only thing available:

     # Better editors.
     vi    vim
     vi    nvim

 [1]: https://github.com/jorgebucaran/fisher
 [2]: https://the.exa.website/